www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_job_stages.md

 | Attribute | Description |
 |-----------|-------------|
 | id | The job stage's unique identifier |
+| interviews | An array of interviews associated with this job stage.

 ## List job stages for job